 Turn your Willamette Valley explorations into a farm getaway by staying one or more nights in the country.
 Depending on the farm, rally the kids to help with grooming the horses, weeding and watering the garden or harvesting produce.
 Imagine morning walks in the sunlight pasture and cool, comfortable evenings relaxing on the patio after helping feed the animals their evening meal.

-One farm stay option is All Inclusive Lavish Bed & Breakfast at Sweet Springs Family Farm near Cottage Grove.
+One farm stay option is Sweet Springs Family Farm near Cottage Grove.
 Learn how to milk a goat, gather herbs from the garden and make soap from the goat's milk.
 Help feed the animals, go horseback riding and cook dinner over a campfire.

 Tips for Family Farm Visits